Desbeers/Chord-Provider/README.md

 The branch 'SwiftUI-3' has an older version for macOS Monterey or iOS 15, however, I don't update that version anymore.

+### General

+- It wil view and/or edit 'ChordPro' files.
+- It recognise most of the 'ChordPro' derectives, but not all.
+- It can transpose a song; however, only in the View.
+The document will not be changed and that's on purpose.
+- You can 'define' a Capo but that will not change any notes; again on purpose.
+- You can click on a chord diagram and it will open s Sheet with all known versions.

 ### macOS

 - It has a 'browser' for your songs if you select a folder.
+- It has a 'highlighted TextEditor'.'
 - It can export your songs to PNG images.
 Can't get PDF done yet; work in progess.
-- It can play chords with MIDI.
+- It can play chords with MIDI on the 'Chord Sheet'
-- It can transpose a song
-- It has a 'quick view' plugin for ChordPro files.
+- It has a 'quick view' plugin for 'ChordPro' files.

 ### Limitations

 Well, Chord Provider a simple application.
 There are a lot better 'chord' applications and I wrote this just for fun.
 It serves me well but I know it's not that great.
 It might serve you well, as a 'chord' programm or as a sample for a 'document based SwiftUI' application.
 SwiftUI is fun and great, however, also limited and challenging; especialy on macOS.
-There are many 'workarounds' in the code; especialy for 'window handling'.'
+There are many 'workarounds' in the code; especialy for 'window handling'.

+Not all chords in the database are correct; especialy the more complicated chords.

 ### iCloud